Copyright (c) Microsoft Corporation.

 *,

-attack: AttackStrategy[_MultiTurnContextT, AttackStrategyResultT],
+attack: AttackStrategy["_MultiTurnContextT", AttackStrategyResultT],

 objectives: List[str],

-custom_prompts: Optional[List[str]] = None,
+messages: Optional[List[Message]] = None,

 prepended_conversations: Optional[List[List[Message]]] = None,